benhoskings/babushka/README.markdown

 ## license

-Babushka is licensed under the BSD license, except for the following exception:
+Babushka is licensed under the three-clause BSD license, except for the following exception:

 lib/levenshtein/levenshtein.rb, which is licensed under the MIT license.